 He also says it towards the end, but this time he says it threateningly.

 Cirque du Soleil's KA has a lot of Spectacle involving characters seeming to fall, sometimes to their doom, from the two moving stages that create its various settings.
 Sadly, it was during the climactic Wire Fu sequence that a performer actually fell to her death during the late show on June 29, 2013.
 After going on hiatus for investigation, the show reopened July 16 with the scene in question cut.
-However the scene was later readded, but all the performers are projected onto the wall.
+Soon after, the scene began to find its way back gradually, with all the performers projected onto the wall, and now, as of late 2014, the full "Battlefield" sequence has now been completely restored.